natsuozawa/onedrive-update-detector/README.md

 # OneDrive DB update detector

-Monitors a OneDrive directory for uploads of new CSV and DB files.
+Monitors a OneDrive directory for uploads of new files.

 Due to OneDrive API restrictions, this service will only monitor files under `/me/drive/approot`, which usually corresponds to `/Apps/app_name` in your personal OneDrive.

+Also due to OneDrive API restrictions, this service will instead:

+1. Detect any folders where files with the configured file type(s) were created or updated
+2. Downloads the newest files from the folders detected above.

+You can specify which files to check for in the configuration below.

 The service requires the file write permission to create the approot special directory.